-If this is the first time you’re seeking outpatient treatment services, you may be wondering if you truly need drug and alcohol treatment.
+If this is the first time you’re seeking outpatient treatment services, you may wonder if you truly need drug and alcohol treatment.
 It’s never too early or too late to begin addiction and mental health treatment.
 Substance addiction can quickly become a deadly medical emergency if not treated early.

 Here are some signs that addiction treatment services may be a good next step for you and your mental health.

 - Isolating yourself from friends and family in order to use it in privacy.
 You may isolate your usage enough that friends and family are not truly aware of your addiction.